balabit/syslog-ng-gitbook/chapters/chapter_0/section_3.md

 ## Introduction

-Syslog-ng has been resurrected on OSX platform by our developer team.
+The syslog-ng application has been resurrected on the OSX platform by our developer team.
-We hope our product can be useful for Mac users who want security on their system via reliable logging.
+We hope our product can be useful for Mac users who want to increase the security of their system through reliable logging.

 At present we are not supporting OSX syslog-ng on our [official repository][gh:ose-official] on GitHub.
 A “non-official” support is available for [3.6][gh:ose-gregory094-osx] at [gregory094/syslog-ng][gh:ose-gregory094]